arfc/NEAR/EVER/README.md

 D --> E
 ```

-You can consult the example in `/update/ever_update_test.xml`, or use the following special tags in your input file:
+You can consult the example in `/update/ever_update_test.xml`, or use the
+following special tags in your input file in addition to the existing cycamore
+reactor tags:

 ```
 <recipe_update_times>